YU-Zhejian/art_modern/deps/concurrentqueue/README.md

     inline void operator=(MyObject&& obj) {
         std::memcpy(data, &obj, sizeof(MyObject));

-        // TODO: Cleanup obj so that when it's destructed by the queue
+        // T_O_D_O: Cleanup obj so that when it's destructed by the queue
         // it doesn't corrupt the data of the object we just moved it into }